 But, if you are keen to witness the Hilo Farmers Market’s full potential, then make sure to visit on Wednesdays and Saturdays.

-During this time, there are 200+ vendors that offer you a wide variety of unique products at reasonable rates, ranging from the freshest locally grown fruits and veggies to tropical flowers, gift items, local arts and crafts, etc.
+During this time, 200+ vendors offer you a wide variety of unique products at reasonable rates, ranging from the freshest locally grown fruits and veggies to tropical flowers, gift items, local arts and crafts, etc.

 Nearby, you can also find many of Hilo’s best cafes and restaurants to keep your hunger at bay.